What Is Tendonitis in the Ankle?

-Patients must seek immediate treatment for ankle tendonitis.
+Patients must seek immediate treatment for peroneal tendonitis.
 Mild tendonitis is easily treatable, but if not diagnosed at an early stage, it may worsen.
 Prolonged tendonitis may also damage neighboring ligaments and muscles.

 Non-Surgical Treatment for Ankle Tendonitis

-An orthopedic surgeon will commonly recommend the following conservative treatments to treat grade 1 and grade 2 cases of ankle tendonitis:
+An orthopedic surgeon will commonly recommend the following conservative treatments to treat grade 1 and grade 2 cases:

 - Prescribe non-steroidal anti-inflammatory drugs (NSAIDs) and non-steroidal pain medication.
-The surgeon will prescribe medication, which is suitable for your specific healthcare needs.
+The surgeon will prescribe medication that is suitable for your specific healthcare needs.

 - Do physical therapy, which includes strength and balance exercises.
-You will have to work with your physical therapist to increase your ankle tendons’ strength and flexibility.
+You will have to work with your physical therapist to enhance your ankle tendons’ strength and flexibility.